SNodeC/snode.c/README.md

        Run daemon under specific group permissions
 ```

+- Persistent options can be stored in the configuration file by appending `-w` on the command line.
+- Non-persistent options are never stored in the configuration file.

+#### Instance Configuration

 Each named `SocketServer` and `SocketClient` instance get their specific set of command line options accessible by specifying the name of the instance on the command line.

 Thus, for instance if the `EchoServer` instance is created using and instance name as argument to the server instance constructor like for example